Model formulas & metrics

 Limited contamination modeling — No batch failure or contamination event distributions.

-Some correlations may be underspecified — While the maturity factor induces correlation between technology adoption, reactor costs, and WACC, other potential correlations (e.g., between cell density and cycle time) are treated as independent.
+Some correlations may be underspecified — While the maturity factor induces correlation between technology adoption, reactor costs, and WACC, other potential correlations (e.g., between cell density and media $/L, or between cell density and cycle time) are treated as independent.
+See Model Limits for the specific case of basal media cost and cell density.

 Recommendations for Use